haskellfoundation/error-message-index/message-index/messages/GHC-42044/index.md

 GHC emits a warning whenever it encounters a pragma which it doesn't recognize.
 In these cases it just ignores the pragma, which might not be what you want.

-This can indicate a typo in pragma name, in which case fixing a typo should make the warning go away.
-See GHC User Guide for list of [supported pragmas](https://downloads.haskell.org/ghc/latest/docs/users_guide/exts/pragmas.html).
+This can indicate a typo in the name of the pragma, in which case fixing the typo should make the warning go away.
+See the GHC User Guide for a list of [supported pragmas](https://downloads.haskell.org/ghc/latest/docs/users_guide/exts/pragmas.html).